 Meta facebook tracking pixel

 Talk with your doctor.
-Treatment side effects like nausea can disrupt how hungry you are or cause difficulties eating.
-It’s important to address the following with your doctor:
+Treatment side effects like nausea can make eating difficult.
+Things to discuss with your doctor include:

 • Trouble swallowing or feeling if you are choking while eating